Virginia Speeding Ticket Defense Lawyer

 Successful Virginia Speeding Ticket Defense Attorney Client Reviews

 Virginia Interstate Speeding Ticket Traffic Court Defense Lawyers

-Virginia interstates are heavily travelled.
-And as a result they get the attention of Virginia State Troopers and County Deputy Sheriffs.
+Virginia interstates are heavily traveled.
+And as a result, they get the attention of Virginia State Troopers and County Deputy Sheriffs.
 Driving too fast for too long on a Virginia interstate will likely get noticed by law enforcement.
-Do NOT plead guilty without first consulting an attorney who specializes in traffic law defense.
+Do NOT plead guilty without consulting an attorney specializing in traffic law defense.
 Our attorneys have extensive experience defending this type of case.
 We defend speeding cases before the Virginia courts every week.
-We know how to best defend your case.
+We know how to defend your case best.

 Virginia Reckless Driving Speeding Attorneys

-The most serious type of speeding case in Virginia is the Reckless Driving Speeding Ticket pursuant to Va.
+Virginia’s most serious type of speeding case is the Reckless Driving Speeding Ticket pursuant to Va.
 Code 46.2-862.
 Reckless driving in Virginia is a criminal misdemeanor violation.
-A driver is guilty of reckless driving for travelling at a speed of 20 miles per hour or more above the speed limit OR in excess of 85 miles per hour regardless of the speed limit.
+A driver is guilty of reckless driving for traveling at 20 miles per hour or more above the speed limit OR over 85 miles per hour regardless of the speed limit.
 There are many places on Virginia interstates where the speed limit is 70 miles per hour.
 Thus, driving 16 mph over the 70 mph speed limit can trigger this harsh law.

 Riley & Wells Attorneys-At-Law Defend Virginia Speeding Cases